paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-006-the-analysis-of-regulatory-functions.md

 Sec.
 5. Responsibilities of the Secretary of Agriculture and the Administrator of the Agency for International Development.
 The Secretary and the Administrator shall:

-(a) designate an employee within their respective agencies to serve as the liaison and point of contact with the White House OFBCI; and
+(a) designate an employee within their respective agencies to serve as the liaison and point of contact with the White House Faith and Opportunity Initiative; and

-(b) cooperate with the White House OFBCI and provide such information, support, and assistance to the White House OFBCI as it may request, to the extent permitted by law.
+(b) cooperate with the White House Faith and Opportunity Initiative and provide such information, support, and assistance to the White House Faith and Opportunity Initiative as it may request, to the extent permitted by law.

 Sec.
 6. Administration and Judicial Review. (a) The agency actions directed by this executive order shall be carried out subject to the availability of appropriations and to the extent permitted by law.

 (b) This order is not intended to, and does not, create any right or benefit, substantive or procedural, enforceable at law or equity by a party against the United States, its agencies, or entities, its officers, employees or agents, or any other person.

-George W. Bush.
+[Ex.
+Ord.
+No. 13831, § 2(a), which directed substitution of “Centers for Faith and Opportunity Initiatives” for “Centers for Faith-Based and Community Initiatives” wherever appearing in Ex.
+Ord.
+No. 13280, set out above, was executed by also substituting “Center for Faith and Opportunity Initiatives” for “Center for Faith-Based and Community Initiatives” in section 1(a).]

 #### Ex.
 Ord.
 No. 13342.
 Responsibilities of the Departments of Commerce and Veterans Affairs and the Small Business Administration With Respect to Faith-Based and Community Initiatives
 Ex.
 Ord.
 No. 13342, June 1, 2004, 69 F.R.
-31509, provided:
+31509, as amended by Ex.
+Ord.
+No. 13831, § 2(a), May 3, 2018, 83 F.R.
+20715, provided:

 By the authority vested in me as President by the Constitution and the laws of the United States of America, and in order to help the Federal Government coordinate a national effort to expand opportunities for faith-based and other community organizations and to strengthen their capacity to better meet America’s social and community needs, it is hereby ordered as follows:

 Section 1.
-Establishment of Centers for Faith-Based and Community Initiatives at the Departments of Commerce and Veterans Affairs and the Small Business Administration.
+Establishment of Centers for Faith and Opportunity Initiatives at the Departments of Commerce and Veterans Affairs and the Small Business Administration.

-(a) The Secretaries of Commerce and Veterans Affairs and the Administrator of the Small Business Administration shall each establish within their respective agencies a Center for Faith-Based and Community Initiatives (Center).
+(a) The Secretaries of Commerce and Veterans Affairs and the Administrator of the Small Business Administration shall each establish within their respective agencies a Center for Faith and Opportunity Initiatives (Center).

-(b) Each of these Centers shall be supervised by a Director, appointed by the agency head in consultation with the White House Office of Faith-Based and Community Initiatives (White House OFBCI).
+(b) Each of these Centers shall be supervised by a Director, appointed by the agency head in consultation with the White House Faith and Opportunity Initiative (White House Faith and Opportunity Initiative).

 (c) Each agency shall provide its Center with appropriate staff, administrative support, and other resources to meet its responsibilities under this order.

 (d) Each Center shall begin operations no later than 45 days from the date of this order.

 Sec.
-2. Purpose of Executive Branch Centers for Faith-Based and Community Initiatives.
+2. Purpose of Executive Branch Centers for Faith and Opportunity Initiatives.
 The purpose of the agency Centers will be to coordinate agency efforts to eliminate regulatory, contracting, and other programmatic obstacles to the participation of faith-based and other community organizations in the provision of social and community services.

 Sec.
-3. Responsibilities of the Centers for Faith-Based and Community Initiatives.
+3. Responsibilities of the Centers for Faith and Opportunity Initiatives.
 Each Center shall, to the extent permitted by law:

-(a) conduct, in coordination with the White House OFBCI, an agency-wide audit to identify all existing barriers to the participation of faith-based and other community organizations in the delivery of social and community services by the agency, including but not limited to regulations, rules, orders, procurement, and other internal policies and practices, and outreach activities that either facially discriminate against or otherwise discourage or disadvantage the participation of faith-based and other community organizations in Federal programs;
+(a) conduct, in coordination with the White House Faith and Opportunity Initiative, an agency-wide audit to identify all existing barriers to the participation of faith-based and other community organizations in the delivery of social and community services by the agency, including but not limited to regulations, rules, orders, procurement, and other internal policies and practices, and outreach activities that either facially discriminate against or otherwise discourage or disadvantage the participation of faith-based and other community organizations in Federal programs;

 (b) coordinate a comprehensive agency effort to incorporate faith-based and other community organizations in agency programs and initiatives to the greatest extent possible;